Snake Game — Two Agents, One Board

 | 15:52 | Review approved → done | claude |

-T-014 demonstrated the full post-launch lifecycle: human spots an issue → adds a task → agent self-serves → iterates on the fix with real browser verification → writes learnings to KB → another agent reviews → done.
+T-014 demonstrated the full post-launch lifecycle: spot an issue → add a task from the dashboard → agent self-serves → iterates on the fix with real browser verification → writes learnings to KB → another agent reviews → done.
 No coordination overhead.
 No context-passing between agents.
 The board is the single source of truth.

 What Shipped